 During the fourth visit of Gustav Mahler to Amsterdam, the Concertgebouw Orchestra performed with him his Seventh Symphony.
-On 1909 Concert Amsterdam 03-10-1909 - Symphony No. 7 the first performance took place in Amsterdam, after the symphony had sounded the night before in The Hague.
-On 1909 Concert Amsterdam 07-10-1909 - Symphony No. 7 a repetition followed in the Grote Zaal.
+On 1909 Concert Amsterdam 03-10-1909 – Symphony No. 7 the first performance took place in Amsterdam, after the symphony had been heard the night before in The Hague.
+On 1909 Concert Amsterdam 07-10-1909 – Symphony No. 7 a repetition followed in the Grote Zaal.
 Some reviewers were allowed to attend the final rehearsal.
 What is special is that some members of the orchestra have also recorded what they thought of Mahler and his composition.

-Before the arrival of Mahler, Willem Mengelberg had studied the musically and technically complicated work very meticulously for a week 'under high voltage'.
-'And then came Mahler,' wrote Tak.
-'A small, thin man with a high forehead, in which two eyes flare up in the orchestra, hidden behind a rimless pair of glasses'.
+Before the arrival of Mahler, Willem Mengelberg had rehearsed the musically and technically complicated work very meticulously for a week ‘under high voltage’.
+‘And then came Mahler,’ wrote Tak.
+‘A small, thin man with a high forehead, in which two eyes flare up in the orchestra, hidden behind a rimless pair of glasses’.

 He led the orchestra more with the eyes than with the right hand.

-What none of the orchestra liked was the fact that Mahler already made a mark on the way in which Mengelberg, with his exact observance of metric division, had made that figure play.
-This fierce expression begat the conflict atmosphere, which manifested everywhere and so often around Mahler's figure.
+What nobody in the orchestra liked was the fact that Mahler already made a mark on the way in which Mengelberg, with his exact observance of metric division, had made that figure play.
+This fierce expression begat the conflict atmosphere, which manifested everywhere and so often around Mahler’s figure.
 The Mahler rehearsals went into a near-incident atmosphere.
 It just did not come to an explosion, especially because Willem Mengelberg (1871-1951) was present at every rehearsal.
-Thanks to Mengelberg's perfect rehearsal, the sublime performance of Mahler was an unforgettable experience.
+Thanks to Mengelberg’s perfect rehearsal, the sublime performance of Mahler was an unforgettable experience.
 As a conductor he was a master.

 Unlike Tak, Samuel Blazer was a skilled orchestral musician who worked as a solo bassist since the establishment of the Concertgebouw Orchestra in 1888.
 He counted Mahler among the greatest conductors.
 ‘His extraordinary musical audience, as well as his vast knowledge of modern orchestral journeys, will touch every show artist’.